olavt/matter-air-quality-esp32/README.md

 ![ESP-IDF Installation Settings](./images/esp-idf-installation-settings.png)

+### Install ESP-Matter

+Note!
+Make sure you have an folder open in Visual Studio Code before installing ESP-Matter.
+Otherwise the installation will fail with an error about a missing workspace.

 Select the Espressif ESP-IDF extension in the Visual Studio Code menu, expand the Advanced section and select "Install ESP-Matter":

 ![ESP-IDF Setup Mode](./images/install-esp-matter.png)